Showing posts sorted by date for query Sonnar. Sort by relevance Show all posts

 Tamarkin Camera included a traditional ever-ready ("never-ready") leather case.
 Such cases were ubiquitous pre-1975 or so, but they fell out of favor with most photographers.
 I had enormous bulbous leather cases for my Nikkormat and Nikon F cameras in the 1970s.

 I stopped using cases for most 35mm cameras years ago.
-However, the one for my Retina IIa was useful and compact, and the square one for my Rolleiflex 3.5E adds almost no bulk.
+However, the one for my Retina IIa was useful and compact, and the rectangle one for my Rolleiflex 3.5E adds almost no bulk.
 Despite the criticisms, cases can be handy because you can walk around in a rain and have your camera protected.
-But the camera remains easily accessible.
+The camera remains easily accessible.
 And, you can toss it into a backpack or the floor of your car, and it will be reasonably padded.

 The case above is beautifully made of molded brown leather.
 And this one still has good stitching.
 It is a compact model with short lens snout, probably intended for collapsing lenses or a small unit like the 35mm Summaron.
 My Summitar fits when collapsed.